mozilla/mig/doc/concepts.rst

   against an endpoint that has a given public IP, etc...

   The most simple query that targets all agents is `name like '%'` (the `%` character is a wildcard in SQL pattern matching).
-Targetting by OS family can be done on the `os` parameters such as `os='linux'` or `os='darwin'`.
+Targeting by OS family can be done on the `os` parameters such as `os='linux'` or `os='darwin'`.

   Combining conditions is also trivial: `version='201409171023+c4d6f50.prod'